 In 2020, the Grimes-King Foundation Celebrates 160-years of service!

-Today as the Grimes King Foundation enters this period, it faces a rapidly changing political and demographic environment where the health and well-being—and in some instances—the very lives of elderly women of African American descent are at stake.
-It is a far different reality than 1864 Boston, but there are many parallels: The continuing impact of systemic racism on the financial security and well-being of elderly African women including: their increasing vulnerability to poverty, food insecurity, lack of affordable housing, and quality in-home care.
+Today, as the Grimes King Foundation enters this period, it faces a rapidly changing political and demographic environment where the health and well-being—and in some instances—the very lives of elderly women of African descent are at stake.
+It is a far different reality than 1860 Boston, but there are many parallels: The continuing impact of systemic racism on the financial security and well-being of elderly African American women including: their increasing vulnerability to poverty, food insecurity, lack of affordable housing, and quality in-home care.
 Current reality presents both a challenge and an opportunity for the Board of Directors of the Grimes-King Foundation as we consider our strategic direction and envision opportunities to:

 - Generate new and more strategic connections with community members, organizations and partners,